 Endurance 101

-These days I field a lot of questions (from real life encounters as well as this blog) about the sport: what is endurance, and what does it take to participate in a distance ride.
+I get a lot of questions (in real life and on this blog) about my sport : what is endurance, and what does it take to participate in a distance ride?

 I have a lot of easy, quick, short answers: